 The Academy has not undertaken any investments of reserve funds during the financial year.
 Therefore the Academy does not have an investment policy in place.
+The majority of unofficial fund balances are retained in higher rate deposit accounts.

 Principal Risks and Uncertainties